 You can use the All sign-in signals toggle to set a policy across all presence detection methods, or use the individual toggles for specific signals.

-The toggles and times will save automatically and be applied immediately.
+The toggles and times will be saved automatically and applied immediately.

 Sign-out times